SPECIAL EDUCATION PARENT ADVISORY COUNCIL (SEAC)

 - I feel good when I make a contribution to my community.

 - I will learn information and skills that may help me work more effectively with my school district.

 - I will meet others with similar goals, both parents and school professionals.

 - I may build positive relationships with others in my district.

 - I will become more knowledgeable about special education.

 - By sharing my unique perspective and insights as a parent, I may help the school district work more effectively with families and improve outcomes for children.

-The Jordan SEAC typically meets three to four times a year, usually on a Tuesday or Thursday at 6:00pm.
+The Jordan SEAC typically meets two times a year.
+Meetings are held virtually.
 Please consider sharing your experiences, expertise and knowledge with the Jordan SEAC.
 Contact us for more information.